neetoons/pawn-android-toolchain/README.md

 ```

 You can re-execute the command quickly by pressing the **Up Arrow** in the AcodeX terminal.
+> `pawncc` command will search for the include folder in the qawno directory.
+If you want it to search for it in the pawno directory, use `pawncc-old`.

+---
 ## Workflow Summary

 To view and edit your code, open the **Acode** app and navigate to your gamemode/project folder using the app's file explorer.